Zalexanninev15/VBoxTabs-Manager/README.md

 ## Troubleshooting

-- **Virtual machine is not detected**: make sure the virtual machine is running and has "[Running]" or "[Работает]" in the title
+- **Virtual machine is not detected**: make sure the virtual machine is running and has "[Running]" or "[Работает]" in the title.
-- **Problems displaying window content**: try resizing the main application window
+- **Problems displaying window content**: try resizing the main application window.
-- **Problems with detaching windows**: restart the application and try again

-## Building a Standalone EXE
+## Building EXE (with files)

-A GitHub Action is provided to automatically build a standalone Windows x64 executable (no dependencies required) on every commit that changes `VBoxTabs-Manager.py`.
+A GitHub Action is provided to automatically build a Windows x64 executable file with other files (no dependencies required) on every commit that changes `VBoxTabs-Manager.py`.
 The resulting build is published as a release with the version taken from the application.

-Use the `build.cmd` script to create an executable file.
+Use the `build.cmd` script to create executable file with other files.

 ## License